JeraldNyaga/akanProject/README.md

 - Invalid inputs trigger helpful error messages without crashing the app.
 - Results are displayed dynamically without requiring a page reload.
 - The application gracefully handles edge cases like leap years and invalid dates.

+## Known bugs
+- Once the user input the wrong date, they have to refresh the page so that they can input the right date.

 ## Set up instructions